PrivateAbstractAleLisi/ing-sw-2020-Lisi-Marra-Miceli/README.txt

 ## Compile with Maven
-To compile the program use Intellij Idea, select the desired profile (Server, Client-Win or Client-Mac), execute clean lifecycle phase and then execute the package lifecycle phase.
+To compile the program use Intellij Idea, select the desired profile (Server, Client-Win or Client-Mac), execute the following Maven command: "mvn clean package"

 In the folder Target you'll find the .jar file for the desired profile.